IB Middle Years Programme (MYP)

 Reporting Progress

 Parents/carers will receive a report that shows their child’s progress for each subject group at published times during the course of the academic year.
-For each subject group there will be an achievement level breakdown (1-8) for each of the 4 criteria (A B C D) for that subject.

 Teachers and students will be expected to review and reflect on this and take action to improve.